Skip to content

 Donate

-ADDINGTON FUND is a registered charity (no. 1097092) working in children & youth across the United Kingdom.
+Addington Fund is a registered charity (no. 1097092) working in poverty relief across the United Kingdom.
 Its latest Charity Commission filing directs 92% of spending to charitable activities, holding roughly 2 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈50% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-ADDINGTON FUND has a Clarity Score of 79 out of 100 on CharityCompare (3 stars, Good).
+Addington Fund has a Clarity Score of 82 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1097092.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £854k, with 92% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2025: total income £4.3m, with 92% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 2 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .